aryamaan-roy/Food-Delivery-App/README.md

 ## How to Run
 In the linux bash shell,
-- sudo docker-compose up --build and there you go !
+- sudo docker-compose up --build <br>
+and there you go !

 ## Description